A No-Fuss Fort De Soto Camping Experience

-What if I told you there was a way to go camping where all you had to do was show up with your favorite pillow, a few things to eat and a smile?
+What if I told you there was a way to enjoy Fort De Soto camping where all you had to do was show up with your favorite pillow, a few things to eat and a smile?
 Interested?
 I thought so.

 With a camping package from Tampa-based Hitch Top Tent you can do all of the above.

-The folks from Hitch Top Tent had set everything up prior to our arrival.
+The folks from Hitch Top Tent had set everything up for our Fort De Soto camping experience prior to our arrival.
 Our family package gave us two tents that looked almost like tree houses, sitting atop the trailer over six feet above the ground.
 The first tent is for the adults, comes complete with a 2.5-inch mattress, blanket and air conditioning.
 That’s right, the tent has AC!
 The second tent is slightly smaller but also includes a mattress, blanket and AC.
 Perfect for the kiddos or another couple.
 Each tent has a ladder for easy entry, an electric reading light and even a hanging basket for things like your toothbrush or shoes.

 Things get even better below the tents, where we found the trailer equipped with a counter top area perfect for meal prepping complete with cute hanging lights and a large storage locker underneath.
 They even included smores roasting sticks.